Causal Additive Models with Unobserved Causal Paths and Backdoor Paths: INTRODUCTION

 \cite{maeda21a} identify cases in which parent–child relationships in CAMs can be determined in the presence of unobserved variables by analyzing independencies and dependencies among certain regression residuals.
 This result is significant and relies on specific properties of CAMs, since parent–child relationships are unidentifiable in the FCI framework.
 Although their approach accommodates hidden variables, it requires the absence of unobserved backdoor or causal paths.
 When such paths exist, the parent–child relationship is deemed unidentifiable.

-Given a target variable $x_j$, \cite{Schultheiss_2024} provide sufficient conditions for identifying a causally well-specified set of observed variables, i.e., set for which the causal effect of intervention on $x_j$ is identifiable in CAMs with unobserved variables.
-Although they do not discuss causal search as an application, it can be formally employed to identify causal directions in CAMs.
+Given a target variable $x_j$, \cite{Schultheiss_2024} provide sufficient conditions for identifying a causally well-specified set of observed variables, i.e., a set for which the causal effect of intervening on $x_j$ is identifiable in CAMs with unobserved variables.
+Although they do not discuss causal search as an application, their framework can be used to identify causal directions in CAMs.

-Focusing on CAMs with unobserved variables, we show that a) the parent-child relationship is identifiable in certain cases even in the presence of an unobserved backdoor or causal path, which is an improvement over~\cite{maeda21a}, and b) some causal directions beyond those identified by~\cite{Schultheiss_2024} are identifiable.
+Focusing on CAMs with unobserved variables, we show that a) the parent–child relationship is identifiable in certain cases even in the presence of an unobserved backdoor or causal path, thereby extending~\cite{maeda21a}, and b) some causal directions beyond those identified by~\cite{Schultheiss_2024} are identifiable.

-Using our theory, we show that in some cases, the parent-child relationship between $x_i$ and $x_j$ is identifiable even when they share a common hidden parent $U$.
-This configuration, known as the \emph{bow pattern}, is notoriously difficult for causal discovery because the hidden confounding introduced by $U$ obscures the parent-child relationship between $x_i$ and $x_j$~\citep{wang_2023,ashman2023causal}.
-To our knowledge, no prior work has established such identifiability in any causal model without imposing assumptions on the hidden variables.
+Using our theory, we show that in some cases, the parent–child relationship between $x_i$ and $x_j$ is identifiable even when they share a common hidden parent $U$.
+This configuration, known as a \emph{bow}, is notoriously difficult for causal discovery because the hidden confounding introduced by $U$ obscures the parent–child relationship between $x_i$ and $x_j$~\citep{wang_2023,ashman2023causal}.
+To our knowledge, no prior work has established this kind of identifiability without additional assumptions on the graphical structure.